 As a building services engineer I have a broad responsibility for management of the various mechanical and electrical systems in use across the campus, including the district heating and cooling systems.
-I work closely with the Estates Maintenance Team to ensure that plant and building services are operated and maintained in a safe, efficient manner.
-I also assist the Estates Helpdesk Team to respond to customer queries and resolve operational issues relating to building services.
+I work closely with the Estates Maintenance team to ensure that plant and building services are operated and maintained in a safe and efficient manner.
+I also assist the Estates Helpdesk team to respond to customer queries and resolve operational issues relating to building services.

 Steve Edwards, Electrical Services Infrastructure Manager

 My role within the team is to look after the University's electrical infrastructure.
 This ranges from our 11,000v high-voltage network down to the socket outlets that supply your desk PCs.
 I also work closely with the Maintenance and Helpdesk teams in resolving issues that arise, such as problems with internal and external lighting complaints.
 Other areas that I am involved with across the campus are fire alarm systems, refuge systems, lifts and access control.

 Bob Savage, Building Services Engineer

 I am an experienced building services engineer and AutoCad specialist.
 My endeavours are to maintain an up-to-date database of detailed drawing/information of installed building services.
 This enables the university to provide a sustainably-motivated, modern, professional teaching and working environment for its scholars, employed working staff, contractor suppliers and all those needing to attend the University of East Anglia estate on a daily basis.
 (Works two days per week)

 These role holders report to the Deputy Director of Estates, but work closely with the Sustainability, Utilities and Engineering Department to promote sustainable travel.

 Access and Security Operations Manager